pensjonatus/flash-fiction/blog/flower-circle.md

 ---
-title: 'Flower Circle'
+title: Flower Circle
 date: '2018-10-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 There is a place in our town which belongs to flowers and nobody is allowed to